jabrail-chumakov/Unity-Depth-Camera-Implementation/README.md

 ## Installation and setting up scene
 * Download and install Unity 2020+ (Probably it will work on other version too)
 * Open Unity Hub and click on the **New project** tab.
 After that select **3D** project, name it and set your location.
 Notice that the proposed depth camera will not work for **HDRP** and **URP**
-* In the Unity Editor you will see your new empty scene.
+* In the Unity Editor you will see your new empty scene
 * Navigate to `Project` tab and create empty script there is desired folder.
 For example, create **Scripts** folder under **Assets** folder and create inside of it script by right clicking in empty space and then **Create** - **C# Script**.
 Name it **depth_script**.
 Then double click on it.
 Visual Studio will open
 * Inside of it paste code from **depth_script.cs** file
 * Now in `Project` tab create **Material** by right clicking in empty space **Create** - **Material** (name it **depth_material**).
 Besides that you need to create shader by repeating the same procedure, but choose **Create** - **Shader** - **Standard Surface Shader** (name it **depth_shader**).
 CLick on shader object and in `Inspector` window click **Open**